demitri/CenteringCollectionViewFlowLayout/README.md

 ##### "Use Single NSCollectionViewItem"

-The dynamic sizing between the large and small item can be implemented in at least two ways, and this application show both.
-The first is to use two independent subclasses of `NSCollectionViewItem` and have the code return one or the other.
-The second method is to define both views in a single `NSCollectionViewItem", and swap the views as needed.
+The dynamic sizing between the large and small item can be implemented in at least two ways, and this application demonstrates both.

+ * Use two independent subclasses of `NSCollectionViewItem` and have the code return one or the other.
+ * Define both views in a single `NSCollectionViewItem", and swap the views as needed.

  There are advantages to each approach.

 ##### "Number of items"